KingOKarma/TwitchModBot/README.md

 #### Join Channel

-A command or ability to join a channel and store commands for that specific channel
+A command or ability to join a channel and store commands for that specific channel ✅ (also a `!part` So if they don't want the bot they can get rid of it)
+(Make sure to mod the bot so it has perms!)

 #### Custom commands/per channel